'Ouija' spells out win on U.S., Canada movie charts

 | LOS ANGELES/NEW YORK

-LOS ANGELES/NEW YORK "Ouija", a horror film inspired by the board said to contact the dead, haunted the top of movie charts in the United States and Canada, collecting $20 million in weekend ticket sales and knocking Brad Pitt's "Fury" out of first place.
+LOS ANGELES/NEW YORK "Ouija", a horror film inspired by the board said to contact the dead, haunted the top of movie charts in the United States and Canada, collecting $20 million (12.42 million pounds) in weekend ticket sales and knocking Brad Pitt's "Fury" out of first place.

 Another new entry, action thriller "John Wick" starring Keanu Reeves as a hit man out for revenge, debuted in second, taking in $14.2 million from Friday through Sunday, according to estimates from tracking firm Rentrak.